Charan-Kumar-koyilada/Data_dashboard/README.md

-# HTML
+# Full Stack Dashboard

-HTML practice and mini projects — building the basics of the web one page at a time.
+Building a visualised dashboard from the data insights that are being uploaded by the user.